‘This is going to be a major hurricane’: Florida braces for Idalia

 “Now’s the time to take the appropriate precautions.
 We do expect Hurricane Idalia to be a major hurricane that will strike the state of Florida.”

-At 8am (12:00 GMT) on Monday, the storm was about 150km (90 miles) off the western tip of Cuba with maximum sustained winds of 100 kilometres per hour (65 miles per hour).
+At 11am (15:00 GMT) on Monday, the storm was about 125km (80 miles) off the western tip of Cuba with maximum sustained winds of 100 kilometres per hour (65 miles per hour).
 Idalia was moving north at 13km/h (8mph), the NHC said.

-The centre’s update on Monday morning also included a hurricane advisory for the Cuban province of Pinar Del Rio.
+An earlier update on Monday morning also included a hurricane advisory for the Cuban province of Pinar Del Rio.

 Heavy rainfall in western Cuba could produce flooding and landslides, forecasters said, and hurricane-force winds were expected later on Monday.